tanguypierre/tanguypierre/README.md

 ### Hi there 👋
-- 📚 Currently studying scientific computing in Strasbourg
+- 📚 Currently studying Scientific Computing in Strasbourg